langer-jaros/learning/code/how_to_code/vi/vi.md

 { - move to the previous empty line.
 } - move to the next empty line.
+( - Move to the previous sentence.
+) - Move to the next sentence.

 daw dap da( da"
 diw dip di( di"